robotframework/HowToWriteGoodTestCases/HowToWriteGoodTestCases.rst

   - For example, it can take too much time to initialize all tests separately.
   - Never have long chains of dependent tests.
-  - Consider verifying the status of the previous test using `${PREV TEST STATUS}` variable.
+  - Consider verifying the status of the previous test using the built-in `${PREV TEST STATUS}` variable.